zowe/docs-site/docs/user-guide/use-certificates.md

-# Using certificates
+# Adding certificates to Zowe configuration

-Once you have generated or imported your certificates, you can now use the certificates with Zowe.
+Once you have generated or imported your certificates, you can now add your certificates in your Zowe configuration.
 Use the procedure descibed in this article that corresponds to the type of certificates you generated or imported.

 :::info Required roles: system programmer, security administrator
 :::